kenghweeng/practice_makes_perfect/midterm_mistakes.md

 ## Common mkistakes made by students:
+## General things:
-1. Somehow decides to cancel code away, despite us being able to mark for some points.
+* Somehow decides to cancel code away, despite us being able to mark for some points.
 It's super wasted.
-2. Forgets string slicing takes up O(n) time.
+*
+## Q1 related stuff:
-3. Forgets that we also mark for workings in Q1.
+* Forgets that we also mark for workings in Q1.
+* Note that we deliberately have a lot of print statements for reasons.

+## Q2 related stuff:
+* Forgets string slicing takes up O(n) time.

+## Q3 related stuff:
+* To be added.

+## Q4 related stuff:
-4. Tuple addition is often done without the extra brackets.
+* Tuple addition was often done without the extra brackets.
 Note the difference between:
 ```
 x = (5,)
 tpl = ()